emwhy/selentic-framework/README.md

 # Selentic Framework

-Selentic Framework is a test automation framework based on Component-Object Model design (COM).
-It aims to help producing test automation codes that are easy to maintain and read while ramping up the test automation development speed.
+Selentic Framework is a test automation framework for writing web UI tests.
+It is designed based on Component-Object Model design (COM).
+It aims to help producing test automation codes that are easy to maintain and read while enabling ramping up the test automation development speed.

+Software development projects incorporate test automation to cut down on the technical debt while increasing the quality of their products.
+Causing more technical debt to maintain unstable, inconsistent, complicated, hard-to-read test automation code is exactly what we want to avoid.
+This framework was designed and developed to help ensuring the test automation code remains easily readable and consistent without being unstable and flaky.
-The ease to read and maintain the test automation code is crucial to success of any test automation projects.
-Software development projects incorporate test automation to cut down on the technical debt.
-Adding more technical debt by having to maintain complex, illegible code is exactly what we want to avoid.
+Being able to maintain and manage test automation code efficiently is crucial to the success of any test automation project.

 Selentic Framework utilizes ***Selenium*** and is written in ***Java*** (Developed on Java 21).